 The Effects of Dating an Alcoholic

-- Financial Problems– The alcoholic partner may not be able to hold down a job or spends all their money on alcohol.
+- Financial Problems – The alcoholic partner may be unable to hold a job or spend all their money on alcohol.

-- Uneven Distribution of Responsibilities– Many alcoholics prioritize drinking over everything else.
-As a result, they may neglect their responsibilities.
+- Uneven distribution of responsibilities – Many alcoholics prioritize drinking over everything else.
+As a result, they may neglect their duties.

-- Infidelity- People who are intoxicated have a poor judgment which could lead to cheating on their partner.
+- Infidelity – Intoxicated people have poor judgment, which could lead to cheating on their partner.

-- Poor Mental Health– Being in a relationship with an alcoholic can take a serious toll on your mental health.
+- Poor Mental Health – A relationship with an alcoholic can take a severe toll on your mental health.

 Dealing with Alcoholism in a Relationship

-Being in a relationship with an alcoholic isn’t easy, and it can be hard to know what to do with an alcoholic partner.
-Especially if you want to stick it out, it’s important that you take steps to help your loved one and yourself.
+Being in a relationship with an alcoholic isn’t easy, and knowing what to do with an alcoholic partner can be hard.
+Especially if you want to stick it out, you must take steps to help your loved one and yourself.

 Some alcoholics can be manipulative and will take advantage of their partners.
 Do not let this happen to you.
-It is important to set boundaries when dating an alcoholic to not only protect yourself but also to stop enabling your partner.
+Setting boundaries when dating an alcoholic is essential to protect yourself and stop enabling your partner.

 Do Not Hide It

-While you may not be ready to share your partner’s drinking habits with the world, you shouldn’t try to hide it either.
-If you are in denial or making excuses for their drinking, you are only enabling them and their drinking will continue.
+While you may not be ready to share your partner’s drinking habits with the world, you shouldn’t try to hide them.
+If you are in denial or making excuses for their drinking, you are only enabling them, and their drinking will continue.

 You may want to blame yourself, but it is not your fault.
-Addiction is a disease and alcohol abuse is often tied to poor mental health that goes untreated.
+Addiction is a disease, and alcohol use is often tied to poor mental health that goes untreated.
 Your partner needs professional alcohol addiction help.
 It is not something you did.

 Share Your Concerns

-Confronting an addict isn’t easy, but It is important to be open and honest with your partner about your concerns.
+Confronting an addict isn’t easy, but being open and honest with your partner about your concerns is essential.
 Stay calm, be clear, and do not use accusatory language.
 There is a chance they will react negatively, but you may also open their eyes.

-Long-term alcohol abuse can have serious implications for your loved one and your relationship.
+Long-term alcohol use can severely affect your loved one and your relationship.
 Your partner needs help, but quitting drinking cold turkey is not only challenging but may also be deadly.
-Medical detox is often recommended and follow-up treatment, like alcohol counseling, helps to make sobriety last.
+Medical detox for alcohol is often recommended, and follow-up alcohol rehab helps to make sobriety last.
 Try to point your alcoholic partner in the right direction and give them the resources they need to get started.
 You can also contact our care team at Vertava Health Texas if you need help.

 While it is natural to be concerned for your alcoholic partner’s well-being, don’t ignore your own needs.
-Whether that is walking away, getting therapy, or making more time for self-care, make sure you take care of yourself.
-While ending a relationship with an alcoholic may be hard, it might be what is best for you and your partner.
+Whether walking away, getting therapy, or making more time for self-care, make sure you take care of yourself.
+While ending a relationship with an alcoholic may be challenging, it might be best for you and your partner.

 Can You Have a Healthy Relationship with an Alcoholic?